lewislea/Vehicle_Maintenance_Rails_Site/README.md

 - vehicles can be added to database
 - cucumber tests for user authentication passing
 - cucumber tests for adding vehicles passing
+- ability to edit and delete vehicle
+- ability to add, edit, delete repairs

 ##Author